 We recommend that you check your travel insurance and make sure it covers expenses if you should test positive on a rapid test on arrival.
 If this is not certain, then we would recommend you to purchase a Forte Covid insurance which will cover all expenses during a quarantine. https://www.forteinsurance.com/covid-19-insurance/

 Our experience so far is that the airport procedure is very straight forward.
 Waiting lines can be long if more flights arrive at the same time, but fast track is possible.

 Email firstname.lastname@example.org for more information or help adjusting bookings.

 25 May 2020 , 10:00 hours

 Things are beginning to open up and return to normal across the country.
 Many open spaces, natural sights, public cultural sites and low-risk areas nationwide have reopened.
 Some museums, such as the Shanghai Natural History Museum, have reopened with new virus protection procedures.
 Hotels and restaurants are also gradually opening up, while many provinces are planning to open schools beginning as early as the end of March.

-Starting 15 March, travel agencies have been allowed to organise trips for local tourists within their province.
+Starting 15 March, travel agencies have been allowed to organize trips for local tourists within their province.

-Any travellers entering China from COVID-19 areas need to self-quarantine at home or in designated place for 14 days.
+Any travelers entering China from COVID-19 areas need to self-quarantine at home or in designated place for 14 days.